Downloads provided by UsageCounts

 While stakeholders including funding agencies and academic publishers implement more stringent data sharing policies, challenges remain for researchers in the humanities who are increasingly prompted to share their research data.
-Using Routledge Open Research as a case study, this presentation describes the development of a set of humanities-inclusive Open Data publisher data guidelines.
+This paper outlines some key challenges of research data sharing in the humanities, and identifies existing work which has been undertaken to explore these challenges.
+It describes the current landscape regarding publishers’ research data sharing policies, and the impact which strong data policies can have, regardless of discipline.
+Using Routledge Open Research as a case study, the development of a set of humanities-inclusive Open Data publisher data guidelines is then described.
 These include practical guidance in relation to data sharing for humanities authors, and a close alignment with the FAIR Data Principles.

 Journal data policies, Publisher data policies, Humanities research data